ChaitanyaChandra/ChaitanyaChandra/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on SFDX
+- 🔭 I’m currently working on Devops
-- 🌱 I’m currently learning SFDX
+- 🌱 I’m currently learning Devops
-- 👯 I’m looking to collaborate on SFDX...
+- 👯 I’m looking to collaborate on Devops...
 - 💬 Ask me about SFDX
 - 📫 How to reach me: [chaitu.net](https://chaitu.net)